itsy24/credit-risk-classification/README.md

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

--Machine Learning Model 1 - Orginial Data:
+- Machine Learning Model 1 - Orginial Data:
---Balance accuracy score = 95% This means that the model is able to truely discern a healthy loan 95% of the time.
+ - Balance accuracy score = 95% This means that the model is able to truely discern a healthy loan 95% of the time.
---The precison was at 1.00 for healthy loan and 0.85 for hig-risk loans.
+ - The precison was at 1.00 for healthy loan and 0.85 for hig-risk loans.
---The recall was at 0.99 for healthy loans and 0.91 for high-risk laons.
+ - The recall was at 0.99 for healthy loans and 0.91 for high-risk laons.
---Accuracy = 99%
+ - Accuracy = 99%

-* Machine Learning Model 2 - Oversampled Data:
+- Machine Learning Model 2 - Oversampled Data:
---Balance accuracy score = 99%
+ - Balance accuracy score = 99%
---The precison was at 1.00 for healthy loan and 0.85 for hig-risk loans.
+ - The precison was at 1.00 for healthy loan and 0.85 for hig-risk loans.
---The recall was at 0.99 for healthy loans and 0.91 for high-risk laons.
+ - The recall was at 0.99 for healthy loans and 0.91 for high-risk laons.
---Accuracy = 99%
+ - Accuracy = 99%

 ## Summary